On the use of Graphs for Satellite Image Time Series: Introduction

 \subsection{From object-based to graph-based image analysis}

 Indeed, SITS can be voluminous spatially, temporally and spectrally, depending on their resolution in each of these dimensions, leading to a high variability of recorded measurements and a memory-costly storage and processing.
 By processing datacubes at a pixel scale, most of the existing techniques~\cite{blaschke2001s} struggle to handle these problems.
 Historically, similar issues have arisen with high-resolution satellite images.
-Beyond computational complexity, partially solved by hardware~\cite{christophe2011remote} and data management and distribution~\cite{ma2015remote,sudmanns2020big, gorelick2017google, killough2018overview} progress, the Object-Based Image Analysis (OBIA) paradigm was also used~\cite{blaschke2008, lang2019geobia} to overcome these limitations.
+Beyond computational complexity, partially solved by hardware~\cite{christophe2011remote} and data management and distribution~\cite{ma2015remote,sudmanns2020big, gorelick2017google, killough2018overview} progress, the Object-Based Image Analysis (OBIA) paradigm was used~\cite{blaschke2008, lang2019geobia} to overcome these limitations.
 This framework extends the consideration of features to spatial areas rather than independent pixels, by abandoning the regular Euclidean structure of satellite data (\ie, the pixel grid) and considering objects as working units.
-Moreover, these objects attempt to provide a faithful real-world representation while limiting the data volume, and so assumptions are made about their inherent distribution, for example by defining a homogeneity criterion for reflectances within regions.
-In the OBIA paradigm, an object is the representation in an information system of a real-world phenomenon, that may exist as a physical entity, like a building or river, or a more abstract concept, such as a state or country.
-Therefore, OBIA enables adding semantics to the data, facilitating image understanding by distinguishing meaningful entities and scene components.
-In short, an OBIA approach identifies objects, usually through segmentation, extracts object features, and finally analyzes these objects on the basis of rule-based algorithms or machine learning.